-This project starts with an up-to-date installation of Raspbian.
+This project starts with an up-to-date installation of Raspberry Pi OS (formerly Raspbian).
 The code we're using to initiate the time-lapse runs in a terminal window.
 You can access this using the desktop or remotely with SSH.

-If you're not sure where to get started, check out our guide on how to install or update to Buster—the latest edition of Raspbian.
+If you're not sure where to get started, check out our guide on how to install or update Raspberry Pi OS—the latest OS.

 If you're using a monitor and keyboard for this project, connect them now.